vctorChamizo/Algorithms-DataStructure/README.md

 # Algorithms Techniques & Data Structures

-##### This project wants to reflect different algorithm implementations and the creation of data structures to solve various problems.
+This project wants to reflect different algorithm implementations and the creation of data structures to solve various problems.
+####
-##### The exercises have been divided mainly into three sections: Fundamentals of Algorithms, Data structures and Advance algorithmic techniques.
+The exercises have been divided mainly into three sections: Fundamentals of Algorithms, Data structures and Advance algorithmic techniques.

-## Documntation
+## Documentation

 ### Fundamentals of Algorithms
  - Analyzing the efficiency of algorithms